Updated for 2023

 3801 Mission Inn Ave., Riverside, CA 92501

 The Riverside Theater originally opened in 1929, and was the location for the first public screening of Gone With the Wind.
 The Theater closed in 2007 for a three-year renovation.
+Since that time, the “historic structure has been reinvented as a state-of-the-art performing arts theater for Riverside and the Inland Empire.”
 Families can enjoy a variety of live performances at the Fox Performing Arts Center.
-Upcoming family-friendly shows include Daniel Tiger’s Neighborhood in October and The Nutcracker in December.

 UCR/California Museum of Photography